QCD axion from chiral gauge theories: GUT-motivated QCD axion model

 Then, the tree level matching condition is given as

 The beta functions at $\mu > M_{\rm PQ}$ are given in eqs.~(\ref{eq:betafunction gauge SU(5)GUT+GG}, \ref{eq:betafunction ytop SU(5)GUT+GG}).

-Figure \ref{fig:unification fa>MGUT} shows an example of successful GUT unification.
-We take the dynamical scale of $\SU(14)_1$ gauge group as $\Lambda_{14} = 10^{16}$~GeV, and the GUT scale for the case of $(a,b) = (1,2)$.
-The SM gauge couplings are unified successfully at the GUT scale, which is depicted by vertical brown dashed line.
-Above that scale, the unified gauge coupling is changed to satisfy the matching conditions eq.~(\ref{eq:matching GUT<PQ}) at the PQ breaking scale, which is denoted by vertical black dashed line.
+Figure \ref{fig:unification fa=MGUT} shows an example of successful GUT unification with $M_{\rm PQ} = M_{\rm GUT}$.
+We take the GUT scale for the case of $(a,b) = (2,3)$.
+The SM gauge couplings are unified successfully at the GUT (PQ breaking) scale, which is depicted by vertical black dashed line.
+Above that scale, the unified gauge coupling is changed to satisfy the matching conditions eq.~(\ref{eq:matching GUT<PQ}) at the PQ breaking (GUT) scale.
+We will see that the case of $(a,b) = (2,3)$ can evade the current constraint on the proton decay.